lucacastoro/pumpkins/README.md

 ## Testing
 The library comes with a builtin simple unit test suite, it is possible to run it issuing a command like:

-`docker run --rm -it -v $PWD:/staging pumpkins python3 /staging/pumpkins.py`
+`docker run --rm -it -v $PWD:/staging -w /staging pumpkins python3 -m pytest`

 (note that is not necessary to expose TCP/UDP ports for the tests to be executed).